AISE-TUDelft/code4me2-server/README.md

 - [ ] **AI/ML Model Deployment** - Production ML systems

-*This documentation is maintained by the Code4me V2 development team and is updated regularly to reflect the current state of the platform.*
+*This documentation is maintained by the Code4me V2 development team and is updated regularly during the span of the project to reflect the current state of the platform.*